robbielacernamorales/PinoySargoAve9/10Balls.md

 # 🎱 Billiards Rules & Regulations

-Welcome to the **Billiards Rules & Regulations** repository!
-This document serves as a comprehensive guide to the rules and gameplay mechanics of various billiards games.
+Welcome to the **Pinoy Sargo Ave 9 - 10 Balls Billiards Rules & Regulations** This document serves as a comprehensive guide to the rules and gameplay mechanics of various billiards games.

 ## 🎯 Introduction
 Billiards, also known as cue sports, is a collection of games played on a table with balls and a cue stick.
 The objective and rules vary depending on the variant being played.
 This guide will outline the fundamental rules and different game types.